isMandyCoding/Learn-to-code-javascript/README.md

 - Its ok to get stuck, just ask for help!
 - Feel free to move ahead
 - Be patient and nice

+#### Here's what we'll be doing:
+* Overview of basic JavaScript concepts
+* How to Solve a common interview Question
+* Playing around and break things

+#### What is programming?
+Programming is giving your computer a set of instructions to perform a task.

+This sounds simple but it can get complicated!

 ## About me: